kentor/tiny-ssg/README.md

 - if the view of a url returns the same string, it will not write out
 - if a url is missing from the previous `manifest`, the page will be deleted

-The returned `Page` objects contain the same info as when they were returned from the manifest callback, plus a `data` property that contains the contents of the write out if it was written, and `deleted: true` if it was deleted.

 # trivial example